microsoft/botbuilder-js/libraries/botbuilder/etc/botbuilder.api.md

 import { IReceiveRequest } from 'botframework-streaming';
 import { IStreamingTransportServer } from 'botframework-streaming';
 import { MeetingEndEventDetails } from 'botbuilder-core';
+import { MeetingNotification } from 'botbuilder-core';
+import { MeetingNotificationResponse } from 'botbuilder-core';
 import { MeetingStartEventDetails } from 'botbuilder-core';
 import { MessagingExtensionAction } from 'botbuilder-core';
 import { MessagingExtensionActionResponse } from 'botbuilder-core';